 And it’s going to be throwing at these females, at this 26 year old wife of yours who lives in a small town of a few thousand, where she’s lived for her entire life, it’s going to be thrown at them this other life of glamour, and models, and bottles, and… Well, that’s the way guys think with models and bottles, but like, whenever – like shopping, luxury, tons of luxury, travelling everywhere, status, a lot of status, ego validation stuff.
 It’s a shame because science has proven that we actually enjoy life better, we’re actually happier, when we’re connected to nature.
 That’s easier to achieve in a small town.
 You’re closer to nature generally in a small town versus a city that’s got concrete everywhere.

 You know, if you’re a higher IQ, that will affect you less, but you’re still affected by it.
 And the problem is, that is what would make us happier but evolution doesn’t want us happier.
 Evolution doesn’t give a shit about how happy you are.
-We have not involved to be adaptive for happiness.
+We have not evolved to be adapted for happiness.
 We’ve evolved for survival and fucking, okay?
 We’ve evolved for survival and replication.
 Strictly speaking, not even just fucking, the act, but we’ve evolved to have babies.

 And his update is that things have gotten a little bit better.
 He’s taken her to some festivals.
 They are going out more.
 They are making more of an effort to rekindle the passion, that’s awesome and that’s a good sign because when I first read your original post a few months ago, I thought that she was maybe just not gonna – she’s gonna be narcissist for a while, and I think it’s a good sign that she loves her kids enough that she’s going to take the effort to invest in you in the relationship.
 So, keep going.
 You need to introduce more adventure, more fun things into your life, more new and novel experiences into your life.